 If your abscess is causing severe pain and you have to wait a bit before your dentist appointment, try rinsing your mouth several times with a warm salt-water solution.
 We recommend using over-the-counter pain medications like ibuprofen and acetaminophen together to manage discomfort.

 A tooth infection usually starts with a severe, throbbing, sharp toothache that does not go away.
 Other symptoms include:

 If you experience any of these symptoms, contact The Smile Centre right away.
 Our knowledgeable team of experienced dentists will determine the source of your problem and provide you with effective treatment.
 The sooner you schedule your appointment, the sooner you will feel better and your mouth can heal.

 Contact The Smile Centre Today

 If you are suffering from tooth pain or experiencing other signs of a tooth infection, contact The Smile Centre today to schedule an appointment in Sarasota or Venice.
-Call Palm Aire at 941-351-4468, or Venice at 941-497-5451.
+Call Palm Aire at 941-351-4468.
 We make every effort to schedule treatment for you as soon as possible.
 Your health is our top priority, and we want to help get you out of pain quickly and safely.